-To reduce the risk of patients, consumers and members of the workforce acquiring preventable infections; effectively manage infections, if they occur; prevent and contain antimicrobial resistance and promote appropriate prescribing and use of antimicrobials as part of antimicrobial stewardship.
+- To reduce the risk of patients, consumers and members of the workforce acquiring preventable infections - To effectively manage infections, if they occur - To prevent and contain antimicrobial resistance - To promote appropriate prescribing and use of antimicrobials as part of antimicrobial stewardship - To promote appropriate and sustainable use of infection prevention and control resources.

-Each year, many infections are associated with the provision of clinical care and affect a large number of patients and, in some cases, consumers and members of the workforce.
+Many infections are associated with the provision of clinical care and affect a large number of patients and, in some cases, consumers and members of the workforce.
 These infections:

-- Cause considerable harm and may increase risk of morbidity, and death

-- Increase the use of health care

-- Place greater demands on the workforce.
+- Cause considerable harm and may increase risk of morbidity, and death - Increase the use of healthcare services - Place greater demands on the workforce and healthcare services.

 Infection prevention and control within clinical settings aims to minimise the risk of transmission of infections and the development of resistant organisms.
-One way this is minimised is through antimicrobial stewardship.